-Each student will present a chapter from the GUI Bloopers text to the class.
+Groups of two will each present a chapter from the GUI Bloopers text to the class.
 Your presentation should last about 30 minutes, and you should use a PowerPoint slide show to help illustrate your major points.
 Rather than rehash the contents of the entire chapter, pick out a few of the major points and elaborate on them; add some of your own investigation by finding similar examples or extra information (perhaps from research you find online) that elaborates on the topic.
 When preparing your presentation, think of something that you can add that is not in the book... remember that all of your classmates have (supposedly) read the chapter you are presenting on, so you need to introduce something new to keep their interest.
 You should also prepare 3 discussion questions which you will ask during or at the end of your presentation.
 These questions should lead to meaningful discussion, not just an obvious answer.
-Questions about controversial topics usually elicit the best discussion.
+Opinion-oriented questions about usually elicit the best discussion.
 The grading sheet for your presentation is available from the class web page.